kingdanie/git-search/README.md

 # Gitsearch

 A search application that queries for github users via their username.
-It makes calls to the github API https://api.github.com/search/users?q={login} in:login.
+It makes calls to the github API `https://api.github.com/search/users?q={login} in:login`.

-The App is built with Angular 13, Angulat Material and Tailwind CSS.
+TechStack:  Angular 13 | Angular Material | Tailwind CSS.

 ![Screenshot](gitsearch.png)